-- 1. Security deposit (For detailed information about security deposits and security deposit charges, refer to ACOP Section 16.2). - 2.
-Other charges this may include items such as late fees, laundry fees, yard tickets, etc. (For information about these charges, please refer to ACOP Section 16.3). - 3.
-Legal this may include attorney fees, process server fees, etc. (For information about these charges, please refer to ACOP Section 16.3). - 4.
-Utilities excess or other utility charges (Additional information about utility charges may be found in ACOP Sections 16.1 and 16.3).

-- 5. Maintenance charges (see ACOP Section 16.3 for information and phoenix.gov/housing for the link to the current Schedule of Charges). - 6.
+- 1. Security deposit (For detailed information about security deposits and security deposit charges, refer to ACOP Section 15.2). - 2.
+Other charges this may include items such as late fees, laundry fees, yard tickets, etc. (For information about these charges, please refer to ACOP Section 15.3). - 3.
+Legal this may include attorney fees, process server fees, etc. (For information about these charges, please refer to ACOP Section 15.3). - 4.
+Utilities excess or other utility charges (Additional information about utility charges may be found in ACOP Sections 15.1 and 15.3). - 5.
+Maintenance charges (see ACOP Section 15.3 for information). - 6.
 Retroactive rent (see ACOP Section 20.5.2.2) for information about how retroactive rent charges are determined). - 7.
 Rent (For a discussion of income as it pertains to income-based rent (see ACOP Section 15). - 8.
-Pet fees or deposits (see ACOP Section 24).
+Pet fees or deposits (see ACOP Section 23).